magiclen/rocket-download-response/README.md

 Download Response for Rocket Framework
 ====================

-This crate provides a response instance used for client downloading.
+This crate provides a response struct used for client downloading.

 ## License